Home | Blog Index | Blog Archives | Christianity & Faith Essays

-No major changes have been noted in model forecasts for the upcoming system, which boosts my confidence closer to certainty in a Great Plains expedition departure happening on Friday.
-Saturday and Sunday both look like excellent expedition days in the Plains, but dangerous days for local residents.
-Of course as expeditioners, we hope for the amazing sights to happen over open fields.
+No major changes have been noted in model forecasts for the upcoming system, which boosts my confidence closer to certainty in a Great Plains trip departure happening on Friday.
+Saturday and Sunday both look like excellent storm photography days in the Plains, but dangerous days for local residents.
+Of course as storm photographers, we hope for the amazing sights to happen over open fields.

 Sunday's tornado risk may make an incursion into the St. Louis metro area late.
 That will lead me to bias my target that day in favor of making it back here in time for such a possibility.
 As the models show, the tornado risk will be present Monday-Wednesday in the St. Louis area, with Monday's event the biggest of the group.